 A tuition-savings program for college students in SREB member states who want to pursue degrees not offered by in-state institutions.
 Students can enroll in out-of-state institutions that offer their degree program and pay the in-state tuition rates.

-ACM State Representative: Deborah Sullivan, Program Manager, Board of Regents of the University System of Georgia
+ACM State Representative: Monique Hudson, Administrative Coordinator, the Board of Regents of the University System of Georgia.

 Regional Contract Program

 Gives students the opportunity to earn a professional health degree from participating institutions in other states through in-state tuition rates at public institutions or reduced tuition at private institutions.
 More than 600 students participate each year.